20 Popular Blogs And What They Are Doing Right

 This is one of the areas that this site excels in, as they do have their content being produced by those who know what they are talking about.
 A lot of their content is supplemented by video content published on YouTube, where they have a 100K subscriber base.

-An interesting and unique method of monetization that this blog uses is running auctions.
+An interesting and unique blog monetization strategy they use is running auctions.
 They run a large auction of acoustic guitars once or twice a year that raises money for the site and for charitable organizations.

 Monetized by: Advertising, affiliate links, Patreon, running auctionsBest Music Affiliate Programs